Aesica/RMMZ/README.md

 ## How to Credit Me
 - List my name (Aesica) in your game's credits under your scripts/code section, or under "Scripting" if you don't yet have a scripting section.
 Easy peasy, right? :D

-## Compatibility with ~~Yanfly's~~ Visustella plugins
+## Compatibility with visustella plugins
-So far, everything here should be compatible, however, due to the closed-source, obfuscated nature of the visustella plugin suite, some extra steps may be required to make them work together properly.
-Directions for doing so (if necessary) will be outlined in the help text for each of my applicable plugins, near the top.
+The closed-source, obfuscated nature of the visustella plugin suite, as well as the plugins' role as a loss leader/advertisement for paid plugin developers, is not something I with to condone or stand behind as an advocate for free and open-source software.
+So, unlike with my MV plugins, compatibility with the visustella plugin suite is not a concern and I won't be going out of my way to ensure it.
+That said, if I can make a given plugin work with the visustella plugin suite after completion, I'll outline the instructions required to do so in the plugin's description.

+Sorry if that's a disappointment to anyone

 ## Features and Changelog